Phalangium opilio: Life cycle

 Eggs are laid in moist areas and hatch in three to five months.
 The juveniles undergo several molts and reach maturity in two to three months.
 Both the time taken for eggs to hatch and the time taken for juveniles to mature can vary based on temperature, embryos development being fastest between 20–30 °C and completely ceasing below 10 °C. Phalangium opilio is a univoltine species in Europe, producing one generation per year that overwinters as eggs.
 Two or more generations may occur within a year in some areas of North America, in which case eggs, immatures, and adults may all overwinter.
 For example, in Central Europe, one generation matures per year in early summer and late autumn.
 On the other hand, in Kentucky, they apparently undergo three generations per year, overwintering in the egg stage.
+In US populations, diapause (overwintering) is not a requirement for hatching; Wisconsin populations of P. opilio have been maintained in captivity with a continuous life cycle, which underlies their use for the study of developmental biology and comparative genomics.

 Reproduction

 Like other harvestman species, male and female P. opilio copulate with multiple partners to achieve internal fertilization, and males produce aflagellate sperm.
 The mating season of P. opilio is three months long, as examined in the cold humid "Dfb" climate subcategory of the Köppen–Geiger map.

-When introduced to each other in a laboratory setting, male and female individuals mate within few seconds of contact.
+When introduced to each other in a laboratory setting, male and female individuals usually mate within few seconds of contact.
 Female specimens laid one clutch about every three days, producing colonies that overwintered and yielded new adult females that bred and laid eggs in winter.
 The adult lifespan is 40 to 60 days long.
 The specimens observed that yielded these findings were collected from the states Massachusetts and Wisconsin in the United States during their breeding season from early June to early September, and kept in a container at 26 °C with moist coconut fiber, food and water.